goadesign/goa/docs/Guide.md

 ### `API` Expression

-Like in v1 the top level DSL function in v2 is `API`.
-The `API` DSL lists the global properties of the API such as its hostname, its version number etc.
+The `API` DSL lists the global properties of the API such as its hostname, its version number etc. The `Server` DSL makes it possible to define multiple servers potentially exposing different sets of services.
+A single service may be exposed by any number (or no) server.
+If `Server` is omitted then a single server is automatically defined that exposes all the services defined in the design.
-One change compared to v1 is the use of `Server` instead of `Host` and `Scheme` to define API hosts.
-This provides a more flexible way to list multiple hosts and is inline with the OpenAPI v3 spec.

 ```go
 var _ = API("cellar", func() {